 Besides groceries, many grocery chains (such as Giant on the east coast) have a gas program associated with their grocery club card.
 Besides getting discounts on food, your grocery purchase may take X-number of cents per-gallon off of your next gas purchase at one of their store locations.
 Of course, whether their gas is any good will vary from store to store.
 Your mileage may vary (literally).

-On a side note, we recommend having a junk email-address to use just for this purpose.
+On a side note, we recommend having a junk email address to use just for this purpose.
 Most membership forms ask for an email address these days and there are enough sources of spam out there already.
 For the security-minded, if you have a junk email address and it get compromised, at least you know it’s not attached to anything important.

 Set a Budget